AnatoliyProjects/lru_cache/README.md

 Our implementation uses `std::unordered_map` as a hashtable (for item lookup) and `std::list` as a buffer for cached items.
-Any time the client requests an item, the requested item is moved to the front of the buffer, which allows us to track item usage and delete the least-recently-used item when the cache has exceeded the limit.
+Any time the client requests an item, the requested item is moved to the front of the buffer, which allows us to track item usage and delete the least-recently-used item when the limit has exceeded.

 Thus, we have the constant time complexity for average reads/writes and linear time complexity for the worst case (key collision for every item, which is possible only in case of attack